This article may contain compensated links. See our full disclosure here

 One of the most popular destinations in Italy, the five Cinque Terre villages are best experienced in the late afternoon and early morning after the day tripping crowds have left.
 You should definitely stay overnight to experience their breathtaking beauty.

-It is worth noting that most of the accommodation in the Cinque Terre is restricted to simple bed and breakfasts or private apartments that require a minimum 2 night stay.
+It is worth noting that most of the accommodation in the Cinque Terre is restricted to simple bed and breakfasts or private apartments and AirBnBs that often require a minimum 2 night stay.
 Hotels are generally small family run establishments.

 There is a selection of the best Cinque Terre accommodation across all categories below.

 Here’s a summary if you already know the type and style you are looking for.
 Otherwise, read on through the article for more information about each town and hotel.

 |Monterosso - Largest of the towns with the flattest terrain.
 Has a wide sandy beach and most accommodation options|